 Stibat's communication strategy has shifted away from TV and radio towards more effective internet and social media: From 2007, Stibat cut communication costs to 40% of previous years, as TV and print commercials were used only sporadically.
 In 2008 only radio commercials and online media were deployed.

-Key elements affecting communication:
+Key communication elements:

 • Win Campaign prize draw for each returned collection bag, supported by a viral campaign: The 'Empty Batteries - Hand them in and win' campaign allows end-users returning at least 10 batteries in a collection bag with their name and address on it to participate in a draw.
 Each month 51 winners are drawn.
 The first prize is EUR 2,000 in travel vouchers, with other prizes worth about EUR 50.
 Users visiting the campaign site are encouraged to send the link to friends.
 The campaign continues the viral email campaign 'tell a friend' which included the same draw mechanism, and collected about 350,000 email addresses annually.
 The number of bags returned increased from 1.8 million in 2006 to more than 2.2 million in 2010.

 Campaign aimed at primary school children: To inform children about the usefulness and necessity of recycling batteries, Stibat's Batteryworld provides information, teaching materials and educational games for primary school students.
 Moreover, for each kilo of waste batteries collected, a school earns points that can be exchanged for toys, skipping ropes, scooters, computer games, DVD players and musical instruments.
 The incentive package below also applies to schools.
+In early 2015 a 'webshop' was developed where schools can redeem points and order prizes.

-Social media: Stibats' Facebook page provides more information on additional competitions and notifies the winners.
+• Social media: Stibats' Facebook page provides more information on additional competitions and notifies the winners.
 Educational videos on YouTube provide information on the hazardous nature of batteries and how and why they should be recycled.

-• Collection boxes and return stations: In February 2012 Stibat started a pilot together with WEEE organisation Wecycle for the combined collection of batteries and low-energy light bulbs (mainly in Food retail) and small electrical appliances132 (mainly in D-I-Y retail).
+Collection boxes and return stations: In February 2012 Stibat started a pilot together with WEEE organisation Wecycle for the combined collection of batteries and low-energy light bulbs (mainly in Food retail) and small electrical appliances142 (mainly in D-I-Y retail).
 This project will be evaluated during 2013.